jdomingu19/mern-thinkboard/README.md

 ## License ⚖️

-This repository is licensed under the terms of the [Apache License 2.0](LICENSE).
-The license grants permission to use, modify, and distribute the code with proper attribution, while ensuring that improvements and extensions remain open and accessible to the community.
+This project is distributed under the [Apache License 2.0](LICENSE).
+You are free to use, modify, and share the code, provided that proper attribution is given and derivative works remain open to the community.

 ##